andifalk/container-kubernetes-security-workshop/1-linux-security/README.md

 hostname
 ```

+✅ Hostname change is isolated.

+---

-### Lab: Isolating the process id using a PID namespace
+### Lab 2: Isolating the process id using a PID namespace

 You can also use the _PID_ namespace to isolate the process id.